This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Go on a Sunrise Hot Air Balloon Ride

-Trust me, you will love it watching the glittering river Nile surrounded by lush green fields as you are passing by the splendid temples of Karnak and Luxor.
+Trust me, you will love it watching the glittering river Nile surrounded by lush green fields as you pass by the splendid temples of Karnak and Luxor!

 Tips for Hot Air Balloon Ride in Luxor